JVSRamos/MIPS_101/README.md

 # MIPS_101
-Basic codes using the mips assembly
+Basic codes using the mips assembly,
+Use Mars to run